aduarteg/aduarteg.github.io/index.md

 - [**Banneker-Key Scholarship**](https://www.bannekerkey.umd.edu/), University of Maryland, College Park, May 2015.

 ## Talks and Presentations
+- Diaz A., _Impact of the Convergence of Series Expansions on Model Reduction of Quadratic-Bilinear Systems_.
+Presentation, 2022 Model Reduction and Surrogate Modeling Conference, 21 Sept.
+2022, Berlin, Germany.
 - Diaz, A. _Data-Driven Model Reduction using the Loewner Framework_.
 Poster, 2021 Oil and Gas HPC Conference, 5 Mar.
 2021, Houston, TX (virtual).
 - Diaz, A. _Data-Driven Model Reduction using the Loewner Framework_.
 Presentation, Model Order Reduction for Large-Scale Problems Minisymposium, SIAM Conference on Computational Science and Engineering, 4 Mar.
 2021, Fort Worth, TX (virtual).